Assault Android Cactus: Development

 Assault Android Cactus was developed and published by Brisbane-based video game development studio Witch Beam.
 One of the game's developers, Sanatana Mishra noted that the team's decision to not launch the game on Xbox One video game console was due to the ID@Xbox parity clause which required developers to launch their games on Xbox One the same day as other platforms.

 Release

 The development team were originally targeting a January 2014 release for Assault Android Cactus.
 However the game was officially released for Windows, OS X, and Linux on 23 September 2015, after launching from early access.
 A PlayStation 4 version was released on 8 March 2016.
 The game was initially in development for the PlayStation Vita and Wii U but did not release on those platforms.
 The game, with Xbox One X enhancements which include native 4K 60fps support and an optional developer commentary, was released on 7 November 2017.

 Announced in February 2019, an expanded port for the Nintendo Switch known as Assault Android Cactus+ was released on 8 March 2019.

 Reception

 Assault Android Cactus received "generally favorable" reviews from critics according to review aggregator website Metacritic.

+Accolades

+Assault Android Cactus won the award for "Best Action Game" at Intel Level Up 2013.